 - The St. Lawrence Seaway Management Corporation and the St. Lawrence Seaway Development Corporation have incorporated ballast water management practices into the Practices and Procedures for the St. Lawrence Seaway.

 Question: Where can I look for additional information on Aquatic Invasive Species?

-Answer: More information can be found on the Michigan Department of Environmental Quality's Aquatic Invasive Species web site
+Answer: More information can be found on the DEQ's Aquatic Invasive Species web site

 Additional information and pictures can be found at the following web sites.